jbd0101/happyscribe-client/README.md

 ```

 #### Magic function
 because we only want to have a string of the transcription, there is a function that creates the export, retrieve the export when it's ready, download the attachment and return it in utf-8.

+if the transcription is not done, the function will raise an error.

 ```ruby
 instance.export_in_txt(transcription_id)